Andrei8580/Andrei8580/README.md

 Hi!👋My name is Davydov Andrei.
-I am a QA Engineer.
+I am a 3D Technical Artist.
 ------------------------------------

 There are no boundaries for perfection!